derrick12/triangle-tracker/README.md

 * Clone the repository to a local directory
 * open the index.html file using the browser to view the website.

+## How to work through the Application
+* Open index.html with a browser.
+* Click the button (CLICK ME!) at the bottom of the page.
+* A prompt box will be displayed at the top
+* Input the length of the first side ("a") of the triangle followed by the second ("b") and finally the third ("c")
+* An alert will be displayed indicating the type of triangle formed from your input.

 ## Live Webpage at : https://derrick12.github.io/triangle-tracker/

 ## Technologies Used
-I have built the application using JavaScript, HTML and used CSS for styling of the website.
+I have built the application using JavaScript, and HTML and CSS for styling of the website.

 ## Support and contact details
 Feel free to contact me in case of any issues you encounter at derrickwaweru@gmail.com